BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

             currently only debug messages with sublevels 0, 1 and 2 are distinguished, but all values in the range 0-9 are valid

-        for example, a value of w1 will cause error, informational, level 0 warnings and level 1 warnings to be output
+        for example, a value of d1 will cause error, informational, all warning, and sublevel 0 and 1 debug messages to be output

         the log level feature is used to implement the functionality of --quiet, --pedantic and --verbose (all of which are still supported); these options are processed in the order (loglevel, quiet, pedantic, verbose), so (for example) --loglevel=d --pedantic is the same as --loglevel=w

+        a log level of warning or debug also enables XML schema validation of DM instances; XML schemas are located using the schemaLocation
+        attribute:

+        *   if it specifies an absolute path, no search is performed

+        *   if it specifies a relative path, the directories specified via --include are searched

+        *   URLs are treated specially: if no XML catalogs were supplied via --catalog, the directory part is ignored and the schema is located as for a relative path (above); if XML catalogs were supplied via --catalog, the catalogs govern how (and whether) the URLs are processed

     --marktemplates
         mark selected template expansions with &&&& followed by